 Posts that reuse the exact same content from Facebook ads

-The latest update wasn’t to ruin the chance for Pages to succeed in News Feeds; what Facebook really wants is a better experience for audiences on their platform.
-While I want to be mad since this update makes it harder for small business owners like you and me to market to our customers, can we blame them?
-They are listening to users and giving them more of what they want.
+Facebook's 2014 update wasn't intended to ruin the chance for business Pages to succeed on News Feeds; what Facebook really wants is a better experience for audiences on its platform.
+While this update makes it harder for small business owners like you and me to market to our customers, it is catering to its users and giving them more of what they want.

-But wait: This is actually a really good thing!
 Facebook is giving you the opportunity to raise your stakes and show your worth.
-Instead of using Facebook for sales or promotion pushing, try this instead:
+Instead of using Facebook for sales or promotion pushing, consider the following:

-- Build relationships: Listen to and be part of conversations, and share behind the scenes look at your business.
-Gain your fans’ trust by being honest and entertaining.
+- Build relationships: Listen to and engage in conversations, and share a behind-the-scenes look at your business.
+Gain your followers' trust by being honest and entertaining.